superwise-ai/flyte-pipeline/mlflow_server/README.md

 <b>🚧 DO NOT USE IT IN PRODUCTION 🚧</b>

 ***
-# Usage

-- override envs.env file with relevant keys

-***

-# Local Check
+# Local Setup

 `
-docker-compose --env-file envs.env -f ./docker-compose.yaml up -d --build `
+docker-compose --env-file ../envs.env -f ./docker-compose.yaml up -d --build `